CN-TU/pysdoclust-stream/README.md

         pip3 install git+https://github.com/...

-However **rebuilding** the SWIG wrappers might be necessary, mainly when adding new algorithms or modifying the interface.
-To this end, SWIG must be installed, the complete repository downloaded and SDOclustream installing by running:
+However, **rebuilding** the SWIG wrappers might be necessary, mainly when adding new algorithms or modifying the interface.
+This requieres the installation of [SWIG](https://www.swig.org/).
+Hence,the complete repository should be downloaded and SDOclustream locally installed by running:

         make && pip3 install SDOclustream.tar.xz

+<\br>

 ## Folder Structure and Evaluation Experiments